-- 1. Before a command is issued, status register should be checked to ensure the device is ready for the intended operation. - 2.
-When incorrect command is inputted to this device, it enters standby mode and remains in standby mode until next CS# falling edge.
-In standby mode, SO pin of this LSI should be High-Z. The CS# falling time needs to follow tCHCL spec.
-(Please refer to Table 6.
-AC CHARACTERISTICS) - 3.
-When correct command is inputted to this device, it enters active mode and remains in active mode until next CS# rising edge.
-The CS# rising time needs to follow tCLCH spec.
-(Please refer to Table 6.
-AC CHARACTERISTICS) - 4.
-Input data is latched on the rising edge of Serial Clock (SCLK) and data is shifted out on the falling edge of SCLK.
+- 1. Before a command is issued, status register should be checked to ensure device is ready for the intended operation. - 2.
+When incorrect command is inputted to this LSI, this LSI becomes standby mode and keeps the standby mode until next CS# falling edge.
+In standby mode, SO pin of this LSI should be High-Z. - When correct command is inputted to this LSI, this LSI becomes active mode and keeps the active mode until next CS# rising edge. - 4.
+Input data is latched on the rising edge of Serial Clock(SCLK) and data shifts out on the falling edge of SCLK.
 The difference of Serial mode 0 and mode 3 is shown as Figure 2. - 5.
-For the following instructions: RDID, RDSR, READ, FAST_READ, DREAD, RES and REMS the shifted-in instruction sequence is followed by a data-out sequence.
+For the following instructions: RDID, RDSR, READ, FAST_READ, RES and REMS the shifted-in instruction sequence is followed by a data-out sequence.
 After any bit of data being shifted out, the CS# can be high.
 For the following instructions: WREN, WRDI, WRSR, SE, BE, CE, PP, RDP and DP the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed. - 6.
-While a Write Status Register, Program, or Erase operation is in progress, access to the memory array is neglected and will not affect the current operation of Write Status Register, Program, and Erase.
+During the progress of Write Status Register, Program, Erase operation, to access the memory array is neglected and not affect the current operation of Write Status Register, Program, Erase.